Sean-Dickey-thycotic-com/ssi-docs/ibm-igi/getting-started/installing-tivoli-dispatcher-3.md

 1. In the __Search__ box type `services`.
 The results are auto-populated.
 1. Click `Services`.
 Verify if the __IBM Security Directory Integrator (ISIM Adapters)__ service is running.
 1. The Tivoli Dispatcher is successfully installed.

-The next step is to [configure IBM IGI and Dispatcher to access the Admin Console](../config/integrate-ss-ibm-igi-admin-console-5.md)